cyberytti/TLock/README.md

 # TLock

-A lock system for your termux...
+A simple lock system for your termux...

 # Installation